Irvel/screenshot-to-yoink/README.md

-# screenshot-to-yoink
+# Screenshot to Yoink
-Alfred workflow for capturing screenshots into the Yoink app
+This is a simple Alfred script that captures screenshots directly into the Yoink app.
+This was inspired by the auto.